BriteSnow/node-sketchdev/README.md

 // create a JS object that will represent this sketch document var sketchDoc = sketchdev(sketch_file);

+var dist = "./dist/"
-var distSvg = "./dist/svg"; // directory where all individual svg arboard will be exported
+var distSvg = dist + "svg/";
+var distSpriteFile = dist + "sprite/sprite.svg";

 // return a promise
 return sketchDoc.export({out: distSvg,
         artboardName: /^ico\/[\w-]*\/\d*$/, // the regex matching artboard that should be exported
         flatten: '-', // if artboards contain '/' it will be stored in the corresponding folder sturucture, "flatten" just flatten the stucture with a a given char that will replace the '/'
-        sprite: distSprite + "sprite.svg" // output all svg as symbols in a sprite.svg and generage a sprite-demo.html page as well
+        sprite: distSpriteFile // output all svg as symbols in a sprite.svg and generage a sprite-demo.html page as well });
-        });

 ```